JeroenVanB/LAMAS/docs/index.md

 ## Discussion

+TODO update: GKA does not outperform GA (Greedykipke is better, see average tricks won.
+He just does not stop winning.
+He's out of control!)

-The results in Table 6 show that Agents who use strategies which are based on Kripke knowledge (KGA, FKA) outperform simple agents (RA, GA).
+The results in Table 6 show that Agents who use strategies which are based on Kripke knowledge (GKA, FKA) outperform simple agents (RA, GA).
 The RA clearly performs the worst, while the GKA performs the best.

 - GKA is very similar to Greedy (Almost always plays high cards) The GreedyKripkeAgent performs very similar to the GreedyAgent.
 This can be explained by the fact that their playstyle is very similar.
 They guess their wins using the same strategy and if they do not want to win a trick, they both play a random card.
 They only differ in their playing style when trying to win tricks.
 The GKA uses Kripke knowledge, where the GA always plays the highest card.
 However, the strategy of GKA often leads to playing the highest card, which results in similar play.

 - We only play with few cards
   In our experiments we play 5 different rounds, with a maximum of 5 cards.
 We deliberately chose this setup, since the optimal strategy is more difficult to find in games with more cards.
 As with more cards the strategy can be much more complex than the one that the agents use.
 We therefore simplified the game to enable us to heuristically create strategies based on Kripke models.
-This might thus not be a completely good representation of the real game but that was not the point of this project.
+This might thus not be a complete representation of the real game but that was not the goal of this project.

   The Greedy agent will always pick his highest card from his hand.
-This will result in the agent having played all its high cards at the start of the game.
-When the game is almost over he will not have any high cards and can lose the game.
-We did not observe this effect when using only
+As this strategy could work when there are few cards in the game, when more cards are added the higher the possibility that it will have no high cards left in his hands and will not reach its guess.
+It will also continue with a winning strategy even if it has reached its guess.
+In contrast, the Full Kripke player is implemented as such that tries to win tricks by playing its lowest card that still wins.
+This will result in higher cards at the end of the game and could increase the probability of reaching the guess.
+Additionally, it does not try to win when it has already reached its guess.

 - The Strategy based on Kripke models is heuristically determined (and FKA loss-graph is not optimized (see Extensions)) The strategy based on the Kripke models is heuristically determined.
 The implemented strategies are based on our own experience of the game and therefore might be sub-optimal.
 This can obviously influence the conclusion of our experiments (weather or the use of Kripke models is useful in card games like this).